gabfelix/dotfiles/README.md

 The idea initially was for this to be a complete setup you could just deploy to your `$HOME` with `./stowit.sh */` but still pick and choose if you wanted anything specific, but as I tried programs over the years, the configs kept piling up and I didn't want to remove them in case I needed the reference when/if I tried them again.
 So a lot of these don't see any use from me in my day-to-day.

+The README itself isn't very organized as well, there's *some* structure to it, but it's mostly a big stack of miscellaneous notes on the various programs I'm using.

 With that in mind, let's get to the configs and setup notes, I hope you find something useful here.

 # Structure